Everything is Politics, Including Anime, and What That Should Mean

 Of course, everyone in the community watches anime, but we also converse online through various forums and social media platforms such as Twitter, Facebook, and Reddit.
-Some of us write for blogs, make videos, and work in journalism related to the community.
+Some of us write for blogs, make YouTube videos, and work in journalism related to the community.
 Sometimes we even take a break from our screens to go out into the real world and enjoy the many wonders that wait at anime conventions.
 There are so many ways in which people enjoy being a part of this wonderful little slice of the world that we as fans have carved out for ourselves, many even that I did not mention.

 It is also important to recognize that our community is a diverse one.
 There are anime fans all around the globe of many different races, religions, ethnicities, sexual orientations, and genders.
-Every possible flavor of human being has been joined together by this strange addiction to Japanese animation, to anime.
+Every possible flavor of human being has been joined together by a strange addiction to Japanese animation, to anime.
 And it is not just the community itself that is diverse.
 Anime, for being more or less its own medium within animation, has many varying genres and subgenres for fans to explore.
 Wanna watch a show about giant robots?
 We have that.
 A dramatic romance?
 Got that too.
 A Slice of Life Comedy?
 Anime has you covered.
 Each of these diverse genres can also encompass a wide-ranging set of ideas on many topics, from big inherently political shows like Fullmetal Alchemist Brotherhood and its exploration of military dictatorships to the much more subtle politics of shows like Rascal Does Not Dream of Bunny Girl Senpai which is often underlined by a mental health epidemic.
 The reality is that all anime is going to have an political message because there are many aspects of life that we don’t often consider that are also political.

 Take just the place where you live as an example.
 If you have a house, that means you probably got a loan in order to pay for it.
 The interest rate you got on that loan is directly affected by your country’s monetary policy.
 The electrical work, plumbing, and material used to build the house are all affected by regulations to ensure that it is safe.
 If you have an apartment, the rent you are charged and the cost of your utilities are affected by any rent controls that are passed by the local government.
 Also, the quality of your drinking water is also affected largely by your cities regulation.
 As much as we might not like it to be, everything is politics.